vadimdemedes/ink/readme.md

 ## Experimental Mode

-Ink has experimental mode, which currently enables a more efficient and faster reconciler and renderer.
+Ink has experimental mode, which includes stable new features behind a flag.
+They're exposed behind a flag, because I want to be extra sure that it doesn't introduce regressions before shipping this new code for everyone and making it a default.

 Instead of shipping it under `next` tag or something similar, Ink ships it as part of a regular release.
 It can be enabled simply by passing `experimental` parameter to `render()` function: